kube-reactor/krew-index/README.md

 This repository requires Krew installed into your local kubectl installation.

-See [Installing Krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) for information on how to install Krew or your OS.
+See [installing Krew](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) for information on how to install Krew for your OS.

 ## Usage